 Nashville Zoo offers Wild Encounter programs to students during the school year to enhance their field trip experience.
 Enroll your class in one of these interactive programs for live animal encounters and fun, educational activities that involve the entire group.

-All Wild Encounter programs are approximately 45 minutes in length and can accommodate a maximum of 50 participants.
+All Wild Encounter programs are approximately 45 minutes in length.
 There is a program fee of $2 per participant (in addition to admission fee).

 Each Wild Encounter Program is designed to meet various Tennessee Curriculum Standards and Common Core Standards.
 To see how each program stacks up, click "View standards" next to the program you are interested in below.